Self-host with Docker · Yantr

 How to self-host Heimdall

 Heimdall can be deployed with standard Docker Compose using the Yantr app catalog.
-This page collects the basic information searchers usually need first: what Heimdall does, which Docker image Yantr uses, default ports, dependencies, and where to find the original compose template.
+This page collects the basic information searchers usually need first: what Heimdall does, which Docker image Yantr uses, default ports, deployment notes, and where to find the original compose template.

 Use Cases